 Salt and pepper to taste

 In a 2-quart casserole, cook the onions and garlic in oil over medium high heat until onions are soft, but not browned, about 3 minutes.
 Add beans, crushed tomatoes with juice, tomato paste and seasonings.
-Stir to combine, reduce heat to low and simmer 15 minutes, or until reduced and thickened slightly.

 Preheat oven to 375-degrees F. Remove from heat and gently crack eggs into a bowl, one at a time.
 As you crack them, gently [place each egg on top of thickened chili and continue with remainder eggs, leaving a separation between each egg.